đ Help Centre

 Getting Started with HomeWagger

-Start by creating an account with your email and password.
+Sign up using your email and password.
 During sign-up, youâll choose your role: Adopter, Rehomer, or Shelter.
-This shapes your dashboard and tools.
+This shapes your dashboard and the tools you see.

 Before continuing, youâll agree to our Code of Ethics.
-This is our promise that every user puts dog welfare first.
-No selling, no pressure, no exceptions.
+This is our shared promise that every decision puts dog welfare first.
+No selling.
+No pressure.
+No exceptions.

 How do I create an account?

 Yes â Adopter, Rehomer, or Shelter.
-This shapes what you see on your dashboard.
+This determines what your dashboard shows.

 Guide 2